OPTANO/optano.algorithm.tuner/Doc/userDoc/parameters.md

 ### <a name="master-output-parameters"></a>Logging
 <dl>
  <dt>--verbose={0, 1, 2, 3} (-v) [1]</dt>
  <dd>The verbosity level.
-0 only prints warnings, 1 regurlarly prints some status information, 2 prints more detailed information, e.g. calls to the target mechanism, and 3 is for debugging.<br/>
+0 only prints warnings, 1 regularly prints some status information, 2 prints more detailed information, e.g. calls to the target mechanism, and 3 is for debugging.<br/>
-Note that workers have the same parameter for their own ouput.</dd>
+Note that workers have the same parameter for their own output.</dd>
  <dt>--statusFileDir={ABSOLUTE_PATH} [<i>current directory</i>/status]</dt>
  <dd>Directory to which intermediate results should be written to.
 If --continue is set, this is also the path from which the intermediate results will be read.</dd>
  <dt>--zipOldStatus={BOOL} [false]</dt>